-A Deloitte Global Human Capital Trends survey shows only 3% of over 6,000 respondents had the data needed for smart hiring.
-This means if you ignore key data sets, like time to fill, cost per hire, and quality of hire, you will fall behind your competitors.
+A Deloitte Global Human Capital Trends survey shows that only 3% of over 6,000 respondents had the data needed for smart hiring.
+This means that if you ignore key data sets, like time to fill, cost per hire, and quality of hire, you will fall behind your competitors.

 What is Recruitment Analytics?